jmjafrx/blackworld/index.md

 In addition to reading works of Black History, the seminar considers what it means to write history “Black.”
 How do authors challenge white supremacy – bibliographically, methodologically, compositionally, and archivally?
 How do they exercise and exhibit blackness as a set of descriptive and interpretive commitments?
 Far more than a physical marker, after all, blackness also represents an epistemology – a way of knowing – or what at time’s been called “black knowledge.”
 The Black World Seminar thus explores black knowledge as a library of works, a cluster of methodologies, interlocking modes of analysis and critique, and as a practice.

-### Fall 2022 Seminar Leader

-Prof. Jessica Marie Johnson
+### Fall 2022 Seminar Leader is Prof. Jessica Marie Johnson (Associate Professor of History) <br>
-Associate Professor of History

-Syllabus and Seminar Schedule for Black World 7: [Fall 2022 (JMJ)](coming soon)
+**Syllabus and Seminar Schedule for Black World 7: [Fall 2022 (JMJ)](https://docs.google.com/document/d/e/2PACX-1vQzI9oYarXKNJJZ-RTvDyAuVaFIJVsnGu0tPakwumA7kxSq68YjXBfkcwW8PhFNxQ/pub)**

-### For more on the Black World Seminar see Dr. Nathan Connolly's essay, "Come Celebrate a Black World" published as part of the [Taller Electric Marronage](https://www.electricmarronage.com) Fugitive Handbook [here](https://www.electricmarronage.com/electricblog/2020/6/20/come-celebrate-a-black-world).
+For more on the Black World Seminar see Dr. Nathan Connolly's essay, "Come Celebrate a Black World" published as part of the [Taller Electric Marronage](https://www.electricmarronage.com) Fugitive Handbook [here](https://www.electricmarronage.com/electricblog/2020/6/20/come-celebrate-a-black-world).

+For a list of all Black World readings from Fall 2019 through Spring 2022, [click here](https://jmjafrx.github.io/blackworld/blackworldall). *Created summer 2022; thank you to Gregory Smaldone for compiling and organizing this list*

 ### Past Syllabi